yosbelms/getjs/readme.md

 ## Debugging

 Coroutine errors are easy to handle because the promise `catch` function.
 During development all coroutine errors are logged to the console.
-For production you should avoid this behaviour by turning `get.debug` to `false`.
+For production you should avoid this behaviour by setting `get.debug` to `false`.

 ```
 get.debug = false